What it means

 A lesson

-This is an open gesture for the girls on the march to say thank you for the lesson learned.
+This is an open gesture for the two girls on the march to say thank you for the lesson learned.
 I will continue to make them.

 Stockpile.